KIZI/EasyMiner-Tests/README.md

 ```
 ./run-tests.sh
 ```
 This script will start EasyMiner and run tests in Docker container.
 Test results are exported to folder TestResults, that is shared with Docker (via Docker volume).
 After test execution ends, EasyMiner system is still running (to allow easier investigation of possible test failures).

+EasyMiner GUI is available at http://'<docker-machiner>':8894/easyminercenter

-If you want to use local Easyminer Docker images, change sources for services in docker-compose.yml
+If you want to use local Easyminer Docker images, simply change sources for services in docker-compose.yml

 - [Optional] Export logs from web application for easier debugging.
+Exports are available at WebLogs folder.
 ```
  ./export-web-logs.sh
 ```
-- Clean up tests
+- Clean up tests - stop all associated services using this script:
 ```
  ./cleanup-tests.sh
 ```
 ## Starting Easyminer
-Easyminer can be started separately without test execution via script:
+Easyminer can be started separately without test execution via script (GUI available at http://<docker-machiner>:8894/easyminercenter):
 ```
  ./start-easyminer.sh
 ```